-In 2010 in six cities across the UK and America, a selection of sidewalks has been turned into a impromptu stages by turning
+Since 2010 in fifteen cities across the world, a selection of sidewalks has been transformed into a impromptu stages by turning

 The simple intervention replaces two streetlights with theatre spotlights and instantly transfoms the street into a stage and passers-by into performers, somewhere between spectacle and surveillance.
 This intentionally subtle alteration to street lighting suggests on one hand the latent potential of public realm as places of interaction and celebration and on the other hand offers an alternative approach to city's lighting as more than securitarian.

 This project was initally developped for Radiance , Glasgow Light Festival, in 2005 as Limelight.

 Past host cities:

 In 2014 - Lawrence (USA), Calgary (Canada), Hamm (Germany)

 In 2011 - Riverwalk in Gaborone (Botswana), The Hauptwache in Frankfurt am Main (Germany), Berlin (Germany), Toronto (Canada),